Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the offence of arson as a form of criminal damage.
-Focus your revision on:
+For SQE1, you are required to understand the offence of arson as a form of criminal damage, with a focus on the following syllabus points:

 - the statutory definition of arson under the Criminal Damage Act 1971